Canadian dollar sags on market concerns, lower oil

 Lehman Brothers filed for bankruptcy protection early on Monday after failing to finance risky real estate bets, making it the biggest casualty so far of the global credit crisis.

-Adding to the worries, Merrill Lynch MER.N agreed to be taken over by Bank of America (BAC.N: Quote), and the future of insurer American International Group (AIG.N: Quote) was thrown into doubt.
-Continued...
+Adding to the worries, Merrill Lynch MER.N agreed to be taken over by Bank of America (BAC.N), and the future of insurer American International Group (AIG.N) was thrown into doubt.

+The U.S. Federal Reserve tossed a lifeline to the financial sector, broadening the collateral it would accept from investment banks for direct loans.

+The sharp rise in risk aversion put a bid to the greenback over fears that, as nervous investors repatriate funds, it will become a lot more difficult to obtain financing in U.S. dollars, especially with credit so hard to come by.